rackerlabs/docs-offerings/docs/api-reference/methods/get-volume-grid.rst

      - Description
    * - volumeGrid
      - Object
-     - An object containing information about the volume grid.
+     - An object that contains information about the volume grid.
    * - volumeGrid.\ *description*
      - String
      - The description of the volume grid.
    * - volumeGrid.\ *offerings*
      - Complex type
-     - An info block containing details about offerings.
+     - An info block that contains details about offerings.
    * - volumeGrid.\ offerings.\ *offering*
      - Array
      - An array of offering codes.